dboddie/inferno-os/os/minibook/Notes/notes.md

 For the PLL_freq value we have obtained (335462400), plus the pixel clock value (26400000), the LCD pixel divider will be 12.7069... which truncates to 12 for a faster than necessary clock.
 The LCD device clock divider will be 4.

+The LCD device clock divider is not specified using a linear scale (see https://projects.goldelico.com/p/letux400/page/Clocks/ for details) but a value of 4 is encoded as 3 in any case.